 Empowering the creative spirit present in all of us allows for more beauty, complexity, and intimacy to flow into our lives.
 Art is movement, stories, breath, choice, all sculpted into the masterpiece that is us.
 The art that comes through me is a reflection of my inner and outer questing, the people I have held community with, and those who have impacted me with their lives and stories.

 I am currently working with CLN (the Creative Liberation Network), a collaborative arts project re-imagining the potential pathways to liberation, writing a book called – Magic Without Magicians, working on a 108 card Liberation deck, using mindfulness, mediation, music and theatre create a variety of interactive story-based experiences.
 CLN wants to support whomever wants to unlock their creative potential.
 CLN has been facilitating a milieu of creative workshops meant to help cultivate creative capacity and dignity.
 Feel free to ask for my “brag bank, cv, and work history.”

 Whether talking about sex, race, birth, JustBodies or sustainability, facilitating workshops with incarcerated adults or teenagers in the woods, making art or bodymoving, my actions are likely guided by liberation, solidarity, and an underlying agenda for cultivating playful comfort-zone-stretching interconnection with self and others.
 A lover of the paradoxical and paranormal, ancestral wisdom and asymmetry, my suburban desert born-being strives to bring water to the deserts, metaphorical and literal.
 A midwife of transition, as well as a multitude of strange and creative projects, I am currently finding solace in the process of creative liberation through CLN.

-My work in the world is dedicated to the future generations, that they may be born into bodies liberated from intergenerational trauma and raised without shame of their bodies, desires, or sexual expression.
+My work in the world is dedicated to the future generations, that they may be born into bodies liberated from intergenerational trauma and celebrated for their unique expressions of identity, sexuality, and desire.